JoeHEZHAO/DAA/README.md

     * Required Pytorch >= 1.0
     * python 3.6
     * Ipython notebook

+## TODO：
+* Complete the dataloader code for three tested datasets;
+* Complete the training/testing code for three tested dataset;

 ## Acknowledgement
 This project is inspired by following papers: